peterhendrick/steggin/README.md

 ```bash
 gpg --keyserver hkp://keys.gnupg.net --recv-key EC3ED53D
 ```
-* gpg - this is the open source program to use.
+* gpg - an open source encryption program.
-* --keyserver - this is the argument for the remote keyserver in which to receive my published public key.
+* --keyserver - this argument specifies the remote keyserver in which to receive my public key.
-* --recv-key - import the key that matches the next characters.
+* --recv-key - import the key that matches the next argument.

 You now have my public key imported on your machine.
 You can now verify the SHASUM.sig file.
 In bash type: